-It is also estimated that more than 70% of women will never, or never orgasm through the act of sexual intercourse.
+It is also estimated that more than 70% of women will never, or hardly ever, orgasm through the act of sexual intercourse.

 This is often due to the fact that stimulation during intercourse is quite difficult with manual stimulation generally much more successful.